 “And you are also more clever than usual, apparently.”

 He shrugged listlessly.
-“Not clever enough, if this week is anything to consider.”
+“Not clever enough, if the last three days is anything to consider.”

 “You are having second thoughts?”

 He took a deep breath and decided to confess.
 “I am now dismayed that I felt I had to abduct a bride at all.
 I was advised to take my time and find a noblewoman to wed the usual way of nobility, but I felt pressed and panicked.
 At the moment, I am contemplating how very wrong it could have gone if I’d snatched the woman I meant to.”

 “I am a soldier.
 I am accustomed to taking what I want, vanquishing people without thought to their wants, because that is the nature of war.
 I find myself in a war of politics that I cannot simply hack my way through.
 I do not know how to wage this war.
 I assure you, I am not usually this dimwitted.”

 “Does it not ease your mind a bit that I needed to be rescued and thus, it benefited both of us?”